 (v) Fund-raising sales by libraries.

-specifically provides that the sale of used books, used videos, used sound recording, or similar used information products in a library is not the operation of a regular place of business, if the proceeds are used to support the library.
+provides that the sale of used books, used videos, used sound recording, or similar used information products in a library is not the operation of a regular place of business, if the proceeds are used solely to support the library.
 The library must be a free public library supported in whole or in part with money derived from taxes.
 RCW 27.12.010

 (h) Group training homes.

 (i) Sheltered workshops.

 also exempts from B&O tax amounts received by a nonprofit organization for operating a sheltered workshop.

 (i) What is a sheltered workshop?
 A sheltered workshop is that part of the nonprofit organization engaged in business activities that are performed primarily to provide evaluation and work adjusted services for a handicapped person or to provide gainful employment or rehabilitation services to a handicapped person.
 The sheltered workshop can be maintained on or off the premises of the nonprofit organization.

 (ii) What is meant by "gainful employment or rehabilitation services to a handicapped person"?
-Gainful employment or rehabilitation services must be an interim step in the rehabilitation process which is provided because the person cannot be readily absorbed into the competitive labor market or because employment opportunities for the person do not exist during that time in the competitive labor market.
+Gainful employment or rehabilitation services must be an interim step in the rehabilitation process that is provided because the person cannot be readily absorbed into the competitive labor market or because employment opportunities for the person do not exist during that time in the competitive labor market.

 "Handicapped," for the purposes of this exemption, means a physical or mental disability that restricts normal achievement, including medically recognized addictions and learning disabilities.
 However, this term does not include social or economic disadvantages that restrict normal achievement (e.g., prior criminal history or low-income status).

 (j) Student loan services.

 exempts from B&O tax amounts received by nonprofit organizations that are exempt from federal income tax under section 501 (c)(3) of the Internal Revenue Code that: